rcwhytock/Bush_Whytock_etal_2020/README.md

 This repository contains all of the code used in Bush and Whytock et al. 2020 [citation TBC].
-Data used in the analyses are available in .csv format from the University of Stirling's DataSTORRE: Stirling Online Repository for Research Data http://hdl.handle.net/11667/159
+Data used in the analyses are available in .csv format from the University of Stirling's data repository (DataSTORRE: Stirling Online Repository for Research Data) at this link http://hdl.handle.net/11667/159

 ### The directory structure is: